 While many important and valuable changes to human life and societies have happened as a result of the impact of imagination, creativity, invention, and innovation within North America and elsewhere, not all changes have been positive.
 One only has to think of the impact of European populations on Native American peoples over the past five centuries.
 Some changes initially thought to be positive have turned out in the longer run of history to be fraught with difficulties and new challenges.
 It is our belief that a new wave of imagination can, and indeed must, foster a culture of creativity and innovation that will continue to transform institutions, cultures, and societies in North America in this new century, equaling or exceeding the changes occurring among prior generations.
 Civic, corporate, educational, and cultural institutions can benefit from rejuvenation at local, regional, and national levels.
 Education, culture, commerce, and government are four major spheres of human activity where important transformations must occur to adequately prepare for the challenges and opportunities of the future.
 The National Creativity Network or NCN has been formed to advance this transformational process across the continent of North America working with regional coalitions and national organizations.

-The formation of the NCN was informed by already existing efforts in other nations going back a decade or more (mostly in Europe), the work of UNESCO and UNCTAD around creative cities and creative industries respectively, and the International Districts of Creativity which formed in Europe and has grown to comprise 13 creative districts (regions) around the world, including Creative Oklahoma in the USA.
+The formation of the NCN was informed by already existing efforts in other nations going back a decade or more (mostly in Europe), the work of UNESCO and UNCTAD around creative cities and creative industries respectively, and the international Districts of Creativity Network (DC-Network) which formed in Europe and has grown to comprise 13 creative districts (regions) around the world, including Creative Oklahoma in the USA.
 These movements show no signs of abating and the NCN intends to formally link to these movements while focusing on the particular needs of the North American continent.

 On What Do We Agree?

-Any collaboration requires some basic agreement as to the focus of the collaboration and its fundamental purposes.
-Therefore we here declare our commitments, in hopes that they resonate with others who would desire to join the National Creativity Network.
 We accept the following working definitions for our work, adapted with permission from the book imagination first: Unlocking the Power of Possibility by Eric Liu and Scott Noppe-Brandon (Jossey-Bass, 2009):